Might Quality Ratings Influence Web Page Rankings?

 More interestingly though, is a different option, where re-rating a page or site might be triggered by some pre-defined change in web site signals:

-For example, if the PageRank score associated with a website varies by a defined percentage (e.g., 10%) then the process can be triggered to update the model that characterizes the relationships between the website signals and the website quality rating.
+For example, if the PageRank score associated with a website varies by a defined percentage (e.g., 10%) then the process can be triggered to update the model that characterizes the relationships between the website signals and the website quality ratings.

 With Panda updates in the past, Google was providing warnings of when data might be “refreshed,” presumably meaning that sites impacted might be re-classified based upon periodic updates.
 In March, Google stated that Panda updates would happen in an ongoing process instead.

-Does Panda work like the process described in this patent for determining quality rankings for pages?
+Does Panda work like the process described in this patent for determining quality ratings for pages?
 Does this mean that those Panda updates may now be triggered by something like a certain level of improvement in a quality signal, like PageRank, that might set off an update for a site?

-If so, a site that’s been negatively impacted from an upgrade such as Panda might have to improve in terms of quality signals such as PageRank above a certain threshold to be rated again in a way that might improve its quality rating.
+If so, a site that’s been negatively impacted from an upgrade such as Panda might have to improve in terms of quality signals such as PageRank above a certain threshold to be rated again in a way that might improve its quality ratings.